cwesleya/javascript-algorithms/README.md

 Add your solution inside the function and un-comment the `module.exports = <functionName>;` line at the bottom.

 ### Running with Docker
-If you have [Docker](https://hub.docker.com/), the command `npm run docker:build` will build the image and `npm run docker:run` will run the application tests and output your answer(s) in the console.
+I highly recommend running this application with Docker.
+If you have [Docker](https://hub.docker.com/) (get it [here](https://www.docker.com/get-started/)), the command `npm run docker:build` will build the image and `npm run docker:run` will run the application tests and output your answer(s) in the console.

 You can remove the container and image with `npm run docker:clean`.

 ### Running without Docker
-If you do not have Docker, to run this application you will need [Node](https://nodejs.org/), preferably version 21 or later.
+If you do not want to use Docker, to run this application you will need [Node](https://nodejs.org/), preferably version 21 or later.

 Navigate to the root directory of the repository.